dkmehrmann/-deprecated-dkmehrmann.github.io/_posts/2019-08-21-betting_markets.md

 For example, if Warren is given a 50% chance of winning the primary and a 20% chance of winning the predidency, her implicit *conditional win probability* is 0.2/0.5 = 0.4.
 This makes sense because her chances of winning the nomination (0.5) times her chances of winning the presidency *if* she wins the nomination (0.4) give her chances overall of winning the presidency (0.2).

-Now there are a whole lot of caveats to name here.
+Now there are a whole lot of caveats to give here.
 For starters, this assumes that the markets are efficient.
-Notice Beto at one time had a 65% chance of winning the presidency while the next closest person was Sanders at 55%.
+Notice Beto at one time had about a 65% conditional chance of winning the presidency while the next closest person was Sanders at 55%.
 I have nothing against Beto, but I don't think he's got *that* much charisma.
 This probably indicates that the markets are a little out of sync (and therefore there is a chance to make some money via arbitrage).

 The other caveat is that calculating the conditional probability like this implies the events are *independent*, which they certainly are not.
 If support for a candidate in the Primary changes, it's possible that whatever event triggered that change will also change their support in a general election.